gelisam/klister/commentary/scope-sets.md

 -- example 2, scope 1
 (let [x 1]  -- binding x1, scope 1
   (my-macro
-    [x 2]   -- scope 1: _all_ locations in the AST are tagged, even arguments passed to macros. x))     -- scope 1
+    [x 2]   -- scope 1: _all_ locations in the sub-term are tagged, even the syntax passed to macros. x))     -- scope 1
 ```
 becomes